Best Medigap Plans for Low-Income Seniors

 - Washington

 This means that Medigap insurers cannot charge higher premiums to people because they are older or have more health conditions.
-Therefore, they must charge an 80-year-old policyholder the same as a 70-year-old policyholder regardless of health The remaining 38 states and the District of Columbia have the option to offer community-rated premiums, but most don’t.
+Therefore, they must charge an 80-year-old policyholder the same as a 70-year-old policyholder regardless of health.
+The remaining 38 states and Washington, D.C., have the option to offer community-rated premiums, but most don’t.

 Did You Know?
-Every Medigap policy must follow federal and state laws designed to protect you, and it must be clearly identified as “Medicare Supplement Insurance.”
-Insurance companies can sell you only a standardized policy identified in most states by
+Every Medigap policy must follow federal and state laws designed to protect you, and it must be clearly identified as “Medicare Supplement Insurance.”2

 Issue-Age Rated